Starfish-develop/Starfish/README.md

 * ModelInterpolater._determine_chunk() will need to be updated to use create_log_lam_grid()

+# 5188.84 is Ca II, present in Kurucz, missing in PHOENIX

 # Running the model (to be moved to the docs?)